VeriFactu Guide

 Note that both the chaining process and the sending process of the ledger are asynchronous processes, that is, are performed on the background outside the main process that creates the invoice and generates the tax report.

-Therefore, the state of the tax report will always be processing in the response of the POST call to create an invoice because the background processes that chain and send the tax report are performed independently of the process of creating the invoice and its associated tax report.
+Therefore, the state of the tax report will always be processing in the response of the POST call to create an invoice because the background process that chains and sends the tax report is performed independently of the process of creating the invoice and its associated tax report.

 -